ijustlovemath/chase-icing/README.md

 # chase-icing
 C++ Implementation of the 2016 Chase ICING model

+# Dependencies

+This project requires Boost 1.62.0 at the time of this writing.
+See CMakeLists.txt for the most up to date Boost requirements.
+You can obtain Boost from your package manager in Debian-based distributions using:

+`sudo apt install libboost-all-dev`

+CMake should take care of the rest!

 # Building

 This is a CMake project.
 To build the test executable, unfortunately you'll need access to a private repository.